Live Migration Testing

 Using virtbench CLI

-# High-scale parallel migration with interleaved scheduling and custom timeout
+# High-scale parallel migration with custom timeout and no ping validation

 virtbench migration \